-Foreign currency differences arising on translation are generally recognized in profit or loss.
-However, foreign currency differences arising from the translation of qualifying cash flow hedges to the extent that the hedge is effective, are recognized in OCI.
+Foreign currency differences arising on translation are generally recognised in profit or loss.
+However, foreign currency differences arising from the translation of qualifying cash flow hedges to the extent that the hedge is effective, are recognised in OCI.

 (c) Interest